yiliren/yiliren.github.io/_pages/about.md

 News
 ======
+03/2026 I served as a TPC member for mHealthSec2026 (IEEE/ACM CHASE 2026 workshop).

 01/2026 I served as a TPC member for INFOCOM 2026 DeepWireless.

 10/2025 I served as a panelist for NSF.